soundbio/soundbioigem2019/research_docs/Software 'lab' work.md

 * Try out fcp command instead to copy file from raspberry pi to your computer
 * make a program with a simple feedback loop to control temperature (using temperature sensor), but replace heater output with an LED (should be in the bag) - why is temperature sensor giving only 0 and 1?
-*
-**Date:** 6/24/2019

-**Members:** Hari, Eric

-**Goal:** correctly get sensor input, write it to a csv file, accessible remotely.

-### Summary

-1. Correctly initialized the r pi input (using GPIO # based referencing to pins)
-2. Testing sensors, creating a csv to write data to.
-3. Testing ssh commands, including "python", "nohup", "kill [PID]", "killall" (oops).
-4. Set up a pid text document where the program prints its pid every time it is run, allowing remote terminations

-### Notes & commands to use:

-- all these files can be found on the Desktop
-- "cd [foldername]" to navigate to a subfolder, use ".." to go out of the current folder
-- "ls" to list all items in current directory
-- "python [filename.py]" to execute a program. include "-u" after python to see outputs.
-- add "nohup" (no hangup) before python command (without "-u") to keep program running after you disconnect.
-- DON'T run two nohup python files concurrently, since only one pid is stored in "pid.txt".
-- kill [pid from pid.txt] to stop a program
-- "pico [filename.txt]" to edit text (can be done with .csv and .py)
-- "killall python" to stop all python scripts

-### To Do:

-- find command to copy file from raspberry pi to your computer (try: scp pi@raspberrypi:/Desktop/test.txt /path/to/destination
-or: scp file.txt [destination IP]:/[destination path])
-- use [dataplicity](https://www.dataplicity.com/) to connect with the pi over the internet
-- make a program with a simple feedback loop to control temperature (using temperature sensor), but replace heater output with an LED (should be in the bag)